 bonus moisturiser: la neige water bank hyaluronique bleu. i need something heavy duty in winter for patches of my face that get extra dry; i basically only use this four months of the year, and because it's so strong you don't need to apply a whole lot, so one tub lasts literally forever.

-day: supergoop mineral unseen sunscreen SPF 40. i love this sunscreen because it's got a matte finish, and it's the perfect thing to put on as a final layer. plus i only use mineral sunscreen, which limits my options
+sunscreen: supergoop mineral unseen sunscreen SPF 40. i love this sunscreen because it's got a matte finish, and it's the perfect thing to put on as a final layer. plus i only use mineral sunscreen, which limits my options. supergoop consistently tests well for actual SPF in clinical trials.

-mask: caudalie vinergetic C+ instant detox mask. i don't mask often, and i never do it over my whole face. still, the ritual of a mask is very soothing, and if i've had a particularly sweaty day it's a great way to instantly get rid of grease. this is a clay mask with a satisfying texture.
+mask: caudalie vinergetic C+ instant detox mask. i don't mask often, and i never do it over my whole face. still, the ritual of a mask is very soothing, and if i've had a particularly sweaty day it's a great way to instantly get rid of grease. i mainly use it on my chin, the problem area. this is a clay mask with a satisfying texture.

 body